AllenSpaces/super-installer/README.md

 **Loading Order**:
 1. All `.config.lua` files are loaded first (main plugins are set up)
 2. Then dependencies with `opt` are configured (ensuring proper initialization order)

+This ensures that if `plugin-a` depends on `plugin-b`, and both have configurations, `plugin-b` will be set up before `plugin-a`'s dependency configuration is applied.

+**Plugin Name Resolution**:

+Synapse automatically extracts plugin names from the `repo` field, but you can override this using the `primary` field.
+The resolution order is:

+1. `primary` field (if specified) - highest priority
+2. Extract from `repo` field (e.g., "user/plugin-name" -> "plugin-name")
+3. Extract from module name (e.g., "pkgs.plugin.config" -> "plugin")
+4. Extract from file path

+If `primary` is not specified, Synapse will try multiple variations when requiring the plugin:
+- Original extracted name
+- Lowercase version (if contains uppercase)
+- Without "-nvim" or ".nvim" suffix

+This helps handle different plugin naming conventions automatically.

 ## Troubleshooting